ericz99/ebay-watcher/README.md

 ## Disclaimer

-- Please do not abuse this wisely script, any abused from this script will result in banned by Ebay.
+- Please do not abuse this script, any abused from this script will result in banned by Ebay.
 This is meant for only to be used for educational purpose.